Olivia Harms was born Western Music royalty, but the rhinestone cowgirl has stepped out on her own to

 In the meantime, she structured her backup plan.
 Since Olivia grew up on a century farm, agriculture is her second passion.
 She graduated college with a degree in agriculture business management.
 Then she dove headfirst into the music business.
 Olivia books shows, handles public relations, and manages social

 media accounts in addition to writing, recording and playing more than 140 shows a year.
 “I try to be a one-woman production,” she said.

 In 2019, Olivia was ready to head back to Music City to record her second album.
 She wrote songs with noted country writers including Wood Newton (The Oak Ridge Boys “Bobbie Sue,” Kenny Rogers “20 Years Ago”) and Dennis Morgan (Barbara Mandrell “I Was Country When Country Wasn’t Cool,” Ronnie

 Milsap “Smoky Mountain Rain.”)
 After interviewing producers, she knew D. Scott Miller understood her vision.
 The pandemic forced her to reschedule recording twice, but as restrictions lifted, Olivia and her mother came to Nashville and she made the album.
 From her autobiographical “Gypsy” to the lighthearted “Hey There Cowboy” and the deeply personal “Goodbye,” “Rhinestone Cowgirl” is Olivia Harms.

 “The best thing for me to be doing is playing music about what I love and what I know and who I am,” Olivia said.
 “That way, hopefully, my listeners can connect to it even more.”
-These days, Olivia splits her time between Nashville and Oregon.
+These days, Olivia spends the majority of her time touring Texas and the surrounding areas, returning home to Oregon for tours in the summer and winter.
 Regardless of where she hangs her hat, she’s well in touch with her Western roots.